ANNIEsoft/ToolAnalysis/UserTools/PMTDataDecoder/README.md

 LockStep (bool)
     Indicates whether events are processed assuming the detector was being run in lock-step or not.
 For single file processing, this will be set to false.

+CardDataEntriesPerExecute (int)
+    Controls how many entries in the PMTData BoostStore are searched and decoded per Execute loop.
+The idea behind this configurable is to adjust how often the downstream Builder tools are accessed.
+For example, ANNIEEventBuilder checks if any clock times have all the PMT waveforms and builds an ANNIEEvent boost store if so.
+Going to this tool after every PMTData entry parsing may be a waste of resources.

 ```
   verbosity 2